Nancypatel1103/ComplianceClient/ACCESS-POINT/access_point.md

 ## Why do we need an Access Point
 ## How to create an Access Point
 ```
 Before creating a new access, the MAC address is to be created using the access point, the MAC address is deleted and checked.
-This process is called Access Point.
+This process is called Detection Access Point.

 ```
 1. Click on the **Access Point** menu located on the left side.